NairSiddharth/sWARm/README.md

 **Wins Above Replacement (WAR)** is a sabermetric statistic that quantifies a player's total contributions to their team in terms of wins.
 It combines various aspects of a player's performance, including batting, baserunning, fielding, and pitching, to estimate how many more wins a player is worth compared to a replacement-level player.

-* Note that replacement-level is that ambigious term but is typically defined at about 0 WAR, (average AAA player at any position should get that amount by playing a full MLB season)
+* Note that replacement-level is that ambigious term but is typically defined at about 0 WAR, (average AAAA player at any position should get that amount by playing a full MLB season)

 * This is something I have some minor quibbles with due to the disparity between hitting and pitching talent in baseball (i.e. I think that batters should have a slightly higher level set for their replacement level when compared to pitchers, because the average AAA batter called up will probably do better than the average AAA pitcher because I think that better pitchers get called up faster than better batters so the general level of batters stuck in the AAA is higher), but the people who came up with this are much smarter than me so consider this young man yelling at clouds.